Table of Contents

 - Plan ahead and use a calendar tool to map out the specific filing due dates of the committee.
-Filing Deadline schedules according to committee types are found at www.michigan.gov/elections and should be closely monitored
+Filing Deadline schedules according to committee types are found in the Campaign Statement Finance Schedule and should be closely monitored

 - Don’t wait until the last minute to file or add data to your filings.
 Filing deadlines cannot be extended.

 The Bureau of Elections offers free software called the Michigan Electronic Reporting and Tracking System (MERTS) which Campaign Treasurers can use to file their committee’s mandatory original and amended Campaign Financial Reports over the Internet.
 The software can be downloaded at www.mertsplus.com.
 This software is beneficial and is available to all state level committees that file with the Michigan Secretary of State’s office.

 - Webinar Trainings for Compliance with the MCFA and the MERTS software are free and offered by the Bureau of Elections several times a year.

 - Step-by-step instructional MERTS Tutorial videos, MERTS User Guides for committee types and MERTS Frequently Asked Questions (FAQs) and other helpful resources are accessible anytime for committees to use if Treasurers get stuck trying to complete Campaign statements.
 These materials can be found at www.mertsplus.com.

 - MERTS is compatible with Microsoft Windows 7, 8, and 10.
 An Internet connection is required to download the MERTS software.
 The browser must be Internet Explorer 11 or higher.

 - Free support is provided for MERTS filers.
 Call during normal business hours: 517–999–3468 or email us at email@example.com